-Techniques in After great pain, a formal feeling comes
+Explore After great pain, a formal feeling comes

 Caesura is an interesting technique that Dickinson uses in this text.
 It can be seen when one line is divided in half, usually with the same number of syllables on either side.
 Sometimes this is done with a purposefully placed comma, other times it is just evident in the flow of the words.
 Good examples are lines two and three of the third stanza.

 Other techniques present in ‘After great pain, a formal feeling comes’ are assonance and alliteration.
 The first line of the poem is a great example of both with the double “f” in “formal feeling” and the repetition of the long “a” sound in “Great pain.”
 Another example of alliteration is in the second line of the second stanza with “Wooden way.”
-Consonance, or the repetition of consonant sounds is also present; such as in the second line of the first stanza, the “s” sound pops up multiple times.
+Consonance, or the repetition of consonant sounds, is also present; such as in the second line of the first stanza, the “s” sound pops up multiple times.

 Dickinson’s Dashes and Capitalization

 Scholars are divided over what Dickinson’s dashes and capitalization could mean.
-But in this case the dashes, which are prominent in the last line, are easily read as moments in which the speaker was overwhelmed and/or pausing for dramatic emphasis.
+But in this case, the dashes, which are prominent in the last line, are easily read as moments in which the speaker was overwhelmed and/or pausing for dramatic emphasis.
 It is also a way for the reader, speaker, and even Dickinson herself, to gather their thoughts together before moving on to the next word.

 One should also consider the use of capitalization in these lines.
 This is another technique that Dickinson is known for, and which causes confusion among students and scholars alike.
-There is no single definitive reason why Dickinson capitalized the words she did.
+There is no single definitive reason why Dickinson capitalized on the words she did.
 Often, those she chose were the most prominent of the lines, the ones that were the most evocative and meaningful.
 This appears to be the case in ‘After great pain, a formal feeling comes’ as well.

 Analysis of After great pain, a formal feeling comes

-In the first stanza of this piece the speaker begins by saying that “a formal feeling” occurs after one get through a “great pain.”
+In the first stanza of this piece the speaker begins by saying that “a formal feeling” occurs after one gets through a “great pain.”
 This is vague, but does tell the reader that the speaker is going to be focusing on the aftermath of tragedy.
 The use of “formal feeling” is the most cryptic part of the line.
 A reader might wonder, what kind of feelings are formal?
 Perhaps ones that are allowed in public, those that are contained and controlled.
 This is backed up by the second line which compares, through a simile, one’s nerves to “Tombs.”
 They are motionless and cold like a graveyard.

-In the next lines the speaker personifies the heart, relaying its question.
+In the next lines, the speaker personifies the heart, relaying its question.
 It asks,

 ‘was it He, that bore,’